-- 1) GPA Requirement: - Students must maintain a minimum semester/term GPA of 2.5 - Students must maintain a minimum cumulative GPA of 2.5 - 2) Pace (Rate) of Completion Requirement: - Students must successfully complete 67% of their attempted credits/clock hours for each SAP assessment period.
+- GPA Requirement: - Students must maintain a minimum semester/term GPA of 2.5 and score a 79.5% or better in each course. - Students must maintain a minimum cumulative GPA of 2.5 and score a 79.5% or better in each course. - Pace (Rate) of Completion Requirement:

+Students must successfully complete 67% of their attempted credits/clock hours for each SAP assessment period.